 So the detox process must take place under medical supervision or at least guidance of experienced coaches, sponsors or internists.
 If you’re dating an alcoholic, slowly but surely nudge them to get help.
 Here are some of the top options available to you:

 - Alcoholics Anonymous: Alcoholics Anonymous is one of the most successful resources available for achieving and maintaining sobriety.
 It is a free, nonprofit fellowship that has groups and meetings all over the world, which means it is easily accessible to people of every background.
-Their 12-step program, with a sponsor to guide an addict through their recovery and sobriety, is immensely successful and effective.
+Their 12-step program, with a sponsor to guide an addict through their recovery and sobriety, is immensely successful and effective

 - Work with an addiction therapist: For those who have the means and require a cloak of confidentiality to embark on the journey of sobriety, working with an addiction therapist is a great option.
 Once a person stops drinking heavily, all the issues that they have not been dealing with begin to resurface.
 Besides, once the crutches of alcohol are removed, an addict can start feeling extremely vulnerable.
-A therapist can help your partner work through these feelings without a relapse.
+A therapist can help your partner work through these feelings without a relapse

 - Rehab: If alcohol abuse has started to take a toll on your partner’ physical and mental health, an in-patient rehab facility is most advisable.
 Given that addicts get a chance to recover in the care of trained doctors and experienced therapists, this is the most effective option for overcoming addiction.
 However, not everyone can take 60 or 90 days off from work and focus solely on healing.
-Those have the time often lack the financial resources for it.
-But if neither of these is an issue for you, find out a good rehab facility in your vicinity and motivate your partner to check-in.
+Those who do have the time, often lack the financial resources for it.
+But if neither of these is an issue for you, find out a good rehab facility in your vicinity and motivate your partner to check-in

 5. Prioritize yourself if you’re dating an alcoholic